Bundling React Native for the Web with Webpack and TypeScript

 The big roadblock

-The implementation in react-native-web is not complete and does not support Navigator
+The implementation in react-native-web is not complete and does not support Navigators.

 Luckily the folks who made expo for us (frankly they deserve paying them a subscription) have been kind enough to open-source their implementation and we simply borrow it: